 “Are you noticing a decrease in you exercise tolerance?
 For example, things you could do a month ago, you’re now no longer able to do,” Channick says.

 Weight changes are another potential warning sign.

 “One of the problems with PAH that isn’t responding to treatment is fluid retention.
 It may not always be apparent.
 People hide fluid in places they can't even see,” Channick says.
 “Getting regular weight checks may help us prevent a real problem or even a need for hospitalization.”

-Your treatment may also be ineffective if you notice other symptoms like:
+Your treatment may also not be working well if you notice other symptoms, like: